sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 4. The multiplication of a Lagrange multiplier with its associated inequality constraint is zero $\rightarrow$ complementary slackness conditions (indicates that in some cases the inequality constraints might not be binding)
 5. Lagrange multipliers $\mu_j$ need to be positive or zero $\rightarrow$ dual feasibility

-Let's look more carefully at the interpretation of the complementary slackness conditions---the last two constraints in Equation {eq}`eqn:KKT`:
+Let's look more carefully at the interpretation of the complementary slackness conditions---the last two constraints in Equation {eq}`eqn:kkts-KKT`:

 \begin{align}
     & \mu_j \cdot g_j(x) =  0 \quad \forall j \in  \{1,2,...,n\}  \\